-This is the ability to arrange words to make sentences, give and use word meaning while using the correct word structure related to grammar.
+Using language means, how we arrange words to make sentences, word meanings and putting them together in the correct word structure related to grammar.

 Vocabulary: is the language code that allows us to understand and talk about things around us.
 The foundation of functional language skills.

 Concepts: Show developed understanding of vocabulary e.g. “big ball”, “blue car”